potterheadk/git-made-simple/README.md

 ---

 ## 🌟 **Happy Coding!**
-GitHub-Made-Simple has your back! 💪
+Git-Made-Simple has your back! 💪